Drzhivago264/Inference_Portal/README.md

 django-inference-portal
 =======================

-This is a simple dynamic django server that use django channels to interact with GPU servers for language model inference.
+This is a simple dynamic django server that uses django channels to interact with GPU servers for language model inference.

 Purpose
 -------

-The purpose of this project is to offers users simple interfaces to interact with GPU servers.
+The purpose of this project is to offer users simple interfaces to interact with GPU servers.
-This website processses API and HTTP requests from users, forwards them to the GPU servers and forward the responses back in a dynamic manner.
+This website processses API and HTTP requests from users, forwards them to the GPU servers and forwards the responses back in a dynamic manner.
-This website also use STRIPE to process users' payment
+This website also uses STRIPE to process users' payment.

 Design
 -------